dy0gu/slack-ring-bot/README.md

 - Supply the [required environment variables](.env.example) when running the container, just like in development.

-- Start the container using the provided `docker-compose.yaml`:
+- Start the container, e.g using the provided `docker-compose.yaml`:

   ```shell
   docker compose up